jlingford/personal-website/content/blog/sticklebacks.md

 So how can these stickleback fin mutations be common, repeatable, and (given it’s the right environment) beneficial?
 Previous work from David M Kingsley’s lab has shown that a gene, “Pitx1”, controls pelvic fin size.
 Freshwater sticklebacks have low or no Pitx1 expression (hence a lack of pelvic fins).
-Interestingly, they couldn’t find any mutations in the Pitx1 protein sequence, so the mutations that are ablating Pitx1 expression and thus ablating pelvic fin growth must be located somewhere else in the genome.
+Interestingly, they couldn’t find any mutations in the Pitx1 protein sequence, so the mutations that are ablating Pitx1 expression must be located somewhere else in the genome.
 A likely suspect is mutation in regulatory DNA sequences (like promotors or enhancers) that are regulating Pitx1 expression.

 Indeed, [Shapiro et al. (2004)](https://www.nature.com/articles/nature02415) hypothesised that mutations in regulatory DNA sequences controlling Pitx1 expression (ie. promotors & enhancers) were responsible for this rapid & repeatable evolution.